auerbenji/auerbenji.github.io/docs/blog/the-oater-is-patented.md

 # Context: Teece on innovation and appropriability

-To set the stage: **David J. Teece’s 1986** work, *Profiting from Technological Innovation*, offers a foundational insight on innovator/imitator interaction and how and when up- and downstream suppliers may also benefit.
+To set the stage: **David J. Teece’s** work from 1986, *Profiting from Technological Innovation*, offers a foundational insight on innovator/imitator interaction and how and when up- and downstream suppliers may also benefit.
 Despite being written almost 40 years ago, the concepts remain shockingly accurate and can even be applied to today's AI revolution.

 Teece acknowledges that innovators rarely succeed through invention alone.